Secondary school places: When do parents find out?

 Can you appeal if you're not offered the school you want?

-If your child is not offered a place at the school you wanted in England, you can appeal within 20 school days, and the case must be heard within 40 school days.
+In England, if your child is not offered a place at the school you wanted, you can appeal within 20 school days, and the case must be heard within 40 days.

-The final decision is made by an independent panel at a hearing where the council or school explains why the application was rejected, and the parent or carer makes the case for why their child should be accepted.
+The final decision is made by an independent panel at a hearing where the council or school explains why the application was rejected, and the parent makes the case for why their child should be accepted.

+Councils allocate places according to strict criteria.
+Looked-after children are given top priority, followed by those with siblings already at the school, and then those who live closest.
+Some religious schools have additional requirements.

-Essentially, parents have to prove that the proper admissions process was not followed, or that relevant circumstances about the child were not taken into account.
+To appeal successfully, parents have to prove that the proper admissions process was not followed, or that relevant circumstances about their child were not taken into account.

-Carers should be informed of the panel's decision within five school days.
+Carers should be informed of the panel's decision within five days.

 If the appeal is successful, the child will be given a place.
 If the appeal is unsuccessful, the child can still be added to the school's waiting list.

-Official figures for England show that in 2022, 83.3% of applicants were offered a place at their first preference secondary school.
+Official statistics for England show that in 2022, 83.3% of applicants were offered a place at their first preference secondary school.
+That percentage has been broadly static since 2014.

 What if you didn't apply before the 31 October deadline?

 If you applied for a place after the deadline in England and Wales, your application will not be considered until after national offer day.

 This means your child is less likely to get a place at your preferred school.

 However, your child can still be added to the waiting list of the school you wanted.